 To gain a proper understanding of what a keystone species is you must first think about your favorite food.
 Got it?
 Now think about what would happen to you if that food item suddenly went out of existence.
 Would your whole world come crashing down in a fiery blaze of despair and disappointment?
 Maybe.
 But just for a few days, at least.
-Keystone species are much like our favorite food in this example, except that when a keystone species disappears there’s dramatic and permanent consequences to the environment.
+Keystone species are much like our favorite food in this example, except that when a keystone species disappears there are dramatic and permanent consequences to the environment.

 The Galapagos Islands provide a living laboratory to examine the interplay between keystone species and their surroundings.
 Additionally, the remoteness of the Galapagos Islands in Ecuador (nearly 1,000 km from the mainland) is a boon for scientists studying this particular interplay, as the islands aren’t overwhelmingly “species-rich.”
 As a result, it’s easier to see the repercussions of losing just one species in the archipelago.

 Cartoonishly slow and lumbering in their gait, one would rarely think that the Galapagos giant tortoise would manage to make an impact on the environment at their pace.
 But the truth is that they do, and they do it in the most passive way possible: be it by pooping out the seeds they happen to eat, trampling through certain areas of vegetation or eating up huge batches of plant life on the islands that they inhabit.

 Giant tortoises are the “landscape engineers” of the Galapagos, in a sense: they unknowingly level patches of land and inadvertently open up new areas of the islands for vegetation to grow into.
 Without their presence, it might just be that a handful of fast-growing plants could actually manage to dominate and foster-in a much less biodiverse ecosystem.